These must try eats at The Wizarding World of Harry Potter will have you feeling less Muggle and more magic with every bite.

 At Diagon Alley, Eternelle’s Elixir of Refreshment is a fun and interactive beverage kiosk.
 Guests purchase elixirs to mix with their Gilly Water for a flavored beverage souvenir to take home.

-At Florean Fortescue’s Ice-Cream Parlour choose among flavors like Sticky Toffee Pudding, Earl Gray & Lavender and Chocolate-Chili.
+At Florean Fortescue’s Ice (affiliate link)-Cream Parlour choose among flavors like Sticky Toffee Pudding, Earl Gray & Lavender and Chocolate-Chili.

 In Hogsmeade, Honeydukes is a sweet shop where you’ll find Harry Potter classics like Chocolate Frogs or Bertie Botts Every-Flavour Beans.